danielehc/katacoda-scenarios/consul_service_mesh_1/step3.md

 #### Configure port forwarding for your Consul UI

-To access Consul UI you will setup a port forwarding.
+To access Consul UI you will setup port forwarding.

 `export IP_ADDR=$(hostname -I | awk '{print $1}')`{{execute}}